 Crusader Kings has this in spades, though some of it is governed by Random Events.
 You can assassinate little children to inherit titles, kill your wife for a new one if she doesn't provide you a proper heir, burn churches, revoke titles from your vassals for no reason at all, ruthlessly pillage enemy lands with your troops, force heathens to convert at swordpoint, and even steal relics.

 The Game of Thrones mod allows one to play as Joffrey.
-After crushing the Stark rebellion, the player is free to imprison the surviving Stark family members and blind/castrate/rape them.
+After crushing the Stark rebellion, the player is free to imprison the surviving Stark family members and blind/castrate/execute them.

 Mech Commander allows your mechs to target and destroy civilian objects such as houses and cars (although you get no bonus for doing so—apparently civilian casualties are of no importance in the 31st century), and has the "lordbunny" cheat, which allows for infinite artillery strikes.
 While this has the obvious potential use of decimating enemy forces, it also can be used to annihilate huge numbers of civilian targets without wasting your mechs' ammo.
 You can call in dozens of artillery strikes to raze entire cities to the ground and, once all civilian buildings have been flattened, set the forests on fire, probably condemning Bambi to certain doom in the process.